Leaving Cert Irish paper 2: Most students ‘happy and confident’ in their efforts

 Clare Grealy, an Irish teacher at the Institute of Education in Dublin, said the paper really shows that you “can’t afford to leave anything out.”

 “If students held their nerve in this exam they would have been fine.
-This is the eighth year that Gnáthrud has not appeared in the prose section, however Dís was widely anticipated and students would have been well prepared for this.”
+This is the eighth year that Gnáthrud has not appeared in the prose section, however Dís was widely anticipated and students would have been well prepared for this,” she said.

 One surprise was the appearance of An tEarrach Thiar in the poetry section.
 “Having said that , the poem is regarded as one of the easiest of the five on the course, and the question was very straightforward” said Ms Grealy.